-In order to apply to become a prison officer in England and Wales with HM Prison Service, you must:
+To apply to become a prison officer in England and Wales with HMPPS, you must:

-- declare whether you are a member of a group or organisation that HM Prison Service considers to be racist.
+- declare whether you are a member of a group or organisation that HMPPS considers to be racist.

 Personal qualities and life experience are more important than academic qualifications.

 In Scotland, the recruitment process consists of four assessments - psychometric testing, application assessment, competency-based interview and fitness test.
-For full details on entry requirements see the SPS.
+For full details on entry requirements, see the Scottish Prison Service (SPS).
 For more information on the role of prison officer in Northern Ireland, see the Northern Ireland Prison Service (NIPS).